 - Provides secure jobs, with 86 per cent of mining workers employed on a permanent basis and 96 per cent employed full time.

-- MCA submission to DEWR - Employee-like forms of work_12 May
+- MCA submission to DEWR - 'Employee-like' forms of work - May 2023

 - Proposed 2023 Workplace Relations legislation – submission to government, April 2023